alexbfree/thesis/src/additional.md

 The pieces from stage 1 were then recombined, across all participants, into 233 source files.
 These 233 source files were then further grouped into 6 topics areas.
 (The aim of the analysis was to identify common opinions and ideas around different topics, not to explore individual participant journeys end-to-end).
 The six topic areas were:

   1. **POWER** – discussions and scoring around the power of data holding companies
-  2. **TRUST** – discussions and scoring around participants’ subjective trust in data holding companies
+  2. **TRUST** – discussions and scoring around participants' subjective trust in data holding companies
-  3. **LIFE** – life sketching and annotation discussions, and ‘digital life’ questioning
+  3. **LIFE** – life sketching and annotation discussions, and 'digital life' questioning
   4. **HOPES & USES** – discussions around motivations, expectations, goals and hopes, and imagined uses of data
   5. **COMPANY-SPECIFIC** – (repeated once per target company per participant) – all discussions around the data return from a particular company
   6. **GENERAL** – all non-company specific discussions not captured elsewhere